Murray's logo with city names listed

 After finishing our meals, we couldn’t resist the rich and creamy rice custard pudding, which became our signature dish.

-Depending on the movie’s start time, we’d choose from one of several Murray’s locations, including the Laurentian Hotel spot, open late enough to accommodate our post-film appetites.
+Depending on the movie’s start time, we’d choose from several of Murray’s locations, including the Laurentian Hotel spot, which stays open late enough to accommodate our post-film appetites.
 Murray’s was more than just convenient; the moment you walked in, you felt instantly comfortable.
 It had that unique, welcoming atmosphere—a place where you could linger over your meal, relishing each bite, each conversation, each moment.

 I had my favourites, dishes that became synonymous with those afternoons.
 The Hamburger Royal stands out vividly: an open-faced burger with crispy French fries or their memorable golden hash browns.
 But if I wasn’t in the mood for a burger, I knew I could rely on their perfectly tender filet of sole or hearty chicken pot pie.